chaoss/augur/README.md

 sudo su -
 cd /vagrant/augur

-# you might to install the Python dependencies again- vagrant can be weird
+# due to vagrant weirdness, we have to manually install the python packages
-pip3 install -e .
+sudo $AUGUR_PIP install --upgrade .

 augur # to create an augur.config.json